Clutter family murders

-In the early morning of November 15, 1959, four members of the Clutter family – Herb Clutter, his wife, Bonnie, and their teenage children Nancy and Kenyon – were murdered in their rural home just outside the small farming community of Holcomb, Kansas.
+In the early morning of November 15, 1959, four members of the Clutter family – Herb Clutter, his wife, Bonnie, and their teenage children Nancy and Kenyon – were murdered in their rural home just outside the small farming community of Holcomb, Kansas, United States.
 Two ex-convicts, Perry Smith and Richard Hickock, were found guilty of the murders and sentenced to death.
 They were both executed on April 14, 1965.
 The murders were detailed by Truman Capote in his 1966 non-fiction novel In Cold Blood.

 Background

 Herbert "Herb" Clutter was a prosperous farmer in western Kansas.
 His oldest daughters, Eveanna and Beverly, had moved out and started their adult lives.
 His wife Bonnie had reportedly been incapacitated by clinical depression and physical ailments since the births of her children, although this was later disputed.
 Nancy Clutter, 16, and Kenyon Clutter, 15, attended Holcomb High School.

 Richard "Dick" Hickock and Perry Edward Smith were two ex-convicts, recently paroled from the Kansas State Penitentiary.
 Floyd Wells, a former cellmate of Hickock's, had been a farmhand for Herb Clutter.
 Wells told Hickock that Clutter kept large amounts of cash in a safe.
-However, Clutter did not have a safe and transacted all of his business by check.
+(In reality, Clutter did not have a safe and transacted all of his business by check.)
 After speaking with Wells, Hickock hatched the idea to steal the safe and start a new life in Mexico.
 He contacted Smith, another former cellmate, about committing the robbery with him.
 According to Truman Capote, the author of In Cold Blood – a non-fiction novel detailing the Clutter family murders – Hickock described his plan as "a cinch, the perfect score".